Brief

 - Urmas Grauen performs with a group of mountain guides an eight day-long

-(due to the bad weather conditions) climb of the 1200m-long route "Kamin Kagor"
+(due to the bad weather conditions) climb of the 1200m-long route "Kamin Kagor" (Central Asia),

 rated 6 (RUS)